How To ID Moles, Voles And Gophers

 Look, it's a mole!
 It's a vole!
 No, wait…it's a gopher?!

-(The difference between is more important than you think.)
+(The difference between them is more important than you think.)

 When it comes to kissing these grass-guzzlers goodbye, YES, it absolutely matters to determine which creature is underneath it all.

 Let us make it easy for you.
 Use these tips to name your nemesis – mole, vole and gopher – and then you can take the right steps to send them scurrying.

 They may not technically be rodents, but moles are certainly pests.
 Watch out for their trails of raised soil and grass sprawling across your lawn.
 Also, check for mounds of dirt with holes in the middle – telltale signs you've got moles.